saylordotorg/course_econ306/Unit03.md

+---
+layout: default
+title: "ECON306: Industrial Organization"
+course_description: "An exploration of market structure analysis and the strategic behaviors of competing firms in different market settings with equal emphasis on theory and empirical studies.
+Topics include strategies of competitive and cooperative behaviors, firm decisions in regulated environments and the likely effects of deregulation, and a game-theoretic approach."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Theory of the Firm** <span id="3"></span> *In order to understand the mechanics of Industrial Organization, you must have a solid grasp of microeconomic concepts, especially that of